Neodryas weberbaueriana (Kraenzl.) Schltr. 1918 Photo by © Pieter C. Brouwer and his Nature Photo Website

 Flower Size 1/4" [.5 cm]

-Found in Peru and Bolivia in wet montane forests at elevations around 2650 meters as a small sized, cold growing epiphyte with oblong-ovoid, compressed pseudobulbs subtended by 1 to 2 foliaceous bracts with a single, apical, lnceolate leaf that is conduplicate towards the base that blooms on a erect, pedunculate raceme or a short branched panicle, 4 3/8" [11 cm] long, few to several [5 to 7] flowered inflorescence with infundibuliform, acuminate floral bracts arising on a newly matured pseudobulb with campanulate flowers occuring in the fall and spring in nature.
-Said to be a synonym of Neodryas rhodoneura Rchb. f.
-1852.
+Found in Peru and Bolivia in wet montane forests at elevations around 2650 meters as a small sized, cold growing epiphyte with oblong-ovoid, compressed pseudobulbs subtended by 1 to 2 foliaceous bracts with a single, apical, lanceolate, conduplicate towards the base leaf that blooms in the fall and spring on a erect, pedunculate raceme or a short branched panicle, 4 3/8" [11 cm] long, few to several [5 to 7] flowered inflorescence with infundibuliform, acuminate floral bracts arising on a newly matured pseudobulb with campanulate flowers.

 Synonyms *Cochlioda weberbaueriana Kraenzl.
-1916
+1916; Neodryas weberbaueriana (Kraenzl.)
+Schltr.
+1918

 --------------------------------------------------------------------------------------------------------------------------------------------------